 Most patients are asymptomatic but occasionally patients can have pain with large cysts.
-Other uncommon symptoms include abdominal distention, early satiety and supine dyspnoea.
+Other uncommon symptoms include abdominal distention, early satiety and orthopnoea.

-It is characterized by progressive development of fluid-filled biliary epithelial cysts throughout all segments of the liver.
+It is characterised by progressive development of fluid-filled biliary epithelial cysts throughout all segments of the liver.

 Treatment and prognosis

 The course of polycystic liver disease is variable but progressive.
-In patients with ADPKD, the number and size of cysts increase with advancing age 1.
+In patients with autosomal dominant polycystic kidney disease, the number and size of cysts increase with advancing age 1.